 The LEAP programme remained the flagship cash transfer initiative, supporting the most vulnerable households in society.
 In 2024, LEAP reached 325,470 households with financial assistance aimed at reducing extreme poverty and improving household welfare.
-A total of five payment cycles were completed during the year, with consistent disbursements made to nearly all registered households.
-The programme's impact extended across all districts, providing essential income support to elderly persons, persons with disabilities, and extremely poor households.
+A total offive payment cycles were completed during the year, with consistent disbursements made to nearly all registered households.
+The programme's impact extended across all districts, providing essential income support to the aged, persons with disabilities, and extremely poor households.